 Horchata is a sweet, milky white drink, that can be prepared in one of two ways.
 The first variation is a wholesome drink of rice mixed with cinnamon powder, condensed milk, and sugar.

-And while rice horchata is filling and flavorsome, many Mexicans substitute rice with ground melon seeds, that are blended, then added to water and condensed milk for a sweeter, heartier version of the drink.
+And while rice horchata is filling and flavorsome, many Mexicans substitute rice with ground melon seeds, which are blended, then added to water and condensed milk for a sweeter, heartier version of the drink.

 Horchata is originally from Spain, where natives traditionally made the drink with barley and chufa, a plant known in English as tiger nut.
 Mexicans, however, had to substitute the ingredients to create a similar taste.